mtx13/MeAndFitbit/README.md

 There is 1 Jupyter notebook associated with this project(myFitBitActivity.ipnyb) and 2 data files.
 The notebook is an high-level exploratory analysis of my personal Fitbit data.
 Other code may be added to this repository in the future if my curiousity grows.
 There is a data file for each of 2020 & 2021 in the ./data folder.

+The Fitbit logo file is provided as well.

 ## Results<a name="results"></a>

 Much of the analysis was done by simply doing a visual exploration of the data.
 XGBoost regression was use to compare the feature importance of weekdays vs. weekends.
 No fine tuning of hyperparameters was done.
 This is meant to be a high level project and first look at the data.